When to visit the vet?

 The prognosis for dogs with a chalazion or hordeolum is generally good, especially if the condition is recognized and treated early.
 Most dogs recover completely without permanent damage to the eye or eyelid.

-However, chalazions can recur, especially if the underlying causes, such as a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+However, chalazia can recur, primarily if the underlying causes, such as a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. or chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. eye irritation, are not addressed.
 Regular follow-up examinations by the veterinarian are important to minimize the risk of recurrence.

 Prevention

 Strengthening the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. through a balanced diet and regular exercise can also help reduce susceptibility to infections.
-In certain cases, the veterinarian may also recommend the use of special eye drops or ointments to protect the eye surface and support gland function.
+In certain cases, the veterinarian may also recommend using special eye drops or ointments to protect the eye surface and support gland function.

-For dogs that are prone to eye problems, such as certain breeds or those with a known genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., regular ophthalmological examinations may be useful to detect and treat potential problems early.
+For dogs prone to eye problems, such as certain breeds or those with a known genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., regular ophthalmological examinations can be useful to detect and treat potential problems early.